-- A site-specific Legionella risk assessment with accompanying schematics has been undertaken to manage the risk of exposure to legionella bacteria on the premises by a competent person, and this is subject of regular review. - Sufficient resources and budget are allocated to carrying out corrective action identified through the risk assessment process and these precautionary measures are completed within a reasonable timeframe. - Relevant staff have completed Legionella Awareness training, i.e., Site Manager, Business Manager, etc. - Nominated contractors are allowed access to the school as and when required to routinely check, inspect and clean the water system, in accordance with the risk assessment. - Pre-planned maintenance tasks are carried out at the correct frequencies by suitably competent people, i.e., monthly temperature checks, weekly flushing of little used outlets, etc. - Records of contractor water safety visits and any site duties identified during the risk assessment e.g, flushing of little used outlets, are maintained and easily accessible.
+- A site-specific Legionella risk assessment with accompanying schematics has been undertaken to manage the risk of exposure to legionella bacteria on the premises by a competent person, and this is subject of regular review. - Sufficient resources and budget are allocated to carrying out corrective action identified through the risk assessment process and these precautionary measures are completed within a reasonable timeframe. - Relevant staff have completed Legionella Awareness training, i.e., Caretaker/Site Manager, Business Manager, etc. - Nominated contractors are allowed access to the school as and when required to routinely check, inspect and clean the water system, in accordance with the risk assessment. - Pre-planned maintenance tasks are carried out at the correct frequencies by suitably competent people, i.e., monthly temperature checks, weekly flushing of little used outlets, etc.